shravan-kuchkula/GDPEduc/Paper/Report.md

     ## 1 High income: nonOECD 91.91304
     ## 2    High income: OECD 32.96667

+The average GDP Ranking for *High income: nonOECD* is: 91.91304 The average GDP Ranking for *High income: OECD* is: 32.96667

 Question 4:
 -----------

 > Show the distribution of GDP value for all the countries and color plots by income group.
 Use ggplot2 to create your plot.

+The distribution of GDP value is right skewed, a log transformation is required to visualize the distribution of GDP value.
+The below plot shows how the log transformed GDP density looks like.
+The `Emperical` line represents the distribution of GDP value based on the current data set values.
+The `Theoritical` line represents the theoritical normal curve.

 ``` r
 # Draw a density curve